Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Further discussion

 \subsection{Further evidence of our argument in \S\ref{sec:argument}}

 Below we provide two more pieces of evidence affirming the failure mechanism of next-token prediction outlined in \S\ref{sec:argument}.

 \textbf{Improved algorithmic creativity is not due to some form of capacity control.} While \S\ref{sec:argument} argues that multi-token prediction should help creativity by providing critical lookahead capabilities, it is also possible that it simply acts as a form of capacity control that prevents memorization.
-We rule this out in Fig~\ref{fig:hash-memorization}: even as memorization computed on \textit{unseen} hash strings is controlled, the multi-token model perfectly reproduces the training data on \textit{seen} hash strings.
-We term this \textit{hash-memorization}.
+We rule this out in Fig~\ref{fig:seed-memorization}: even as memorization computed on \textit{unseen} seeds is controlled, the multi-token model perfectly reproduces the training data on \textit{seen} seeds.
+We term this \textit{seed-memorization}.
 An exact equivalence of this phenomenon was noticed in GANs in \citet{nagarajan2018theoretical}, where the generator can be trained on specific latent vectors to memorize the mapping on those, and yet produce fresh samples outside of those latent vectors.

 \textbf{Effect of token reordering.} The implication of our argument in \S\ref{sec:argument} is that next-token learning would benefit from reversing the token ordering of the \Sibling{} task (i.e., parent appears before siblings).
 Indeed, we find this to be the case in Fig~\ref{fig:complexity-robustness} and Fig~\ref{fig:diffusion-sensitivity}.
 Interestingly, we find that the reverse-trained \NTP{} model is still far from the original multi-token teacherless model.
 More surprisingly, a teacherless model trained on the reversed data, achieves even higher algorithmic creativity of all training methods here.
 Note that in all other datasets, no reordering of the tokens should make any change to the training.